vasilvestre/totk-mod-manager-for-switch-emulators/README.md

 Zelda: Tears of the Kingdom Mod Manager is an open-source application built with Next.js and Tauri, designed to assist players of Zelda: Tears of the Kingdom on the Yuzu emulator in managing mods for the game.

-Most assets comes from [hyperui.dev](https://www.hyperui.dev/), a UI library for Tailwind.

 ## Features

 -   **Mod Management**: Easily manage mods for Zelda: Tears of the Kingdom by enabling, updating or removing them from your game installation.